2009 SK Brann season

-The 2009 season was SK Brann's 101st season and their 23rd consecutive season in the Norwegian Premier League.
+The 2009 season was SK Brann's 101st season and their 23rd consecutive season in the Tippeligaen.
 Steinar Nilsen took over as head coach after the six-year tenure of Mons Ivar Mjelde.
 The club didn't see the big signings or sales in the January transferwindow.
 Local-lad Erlend Hanstveit left the club after 10 years, while thought-to-be star striker Njogu Demba-Nyrén was sold only one year after signing with the club following a season where his performance was below expectations.

 The season started horrific for the "pride of Bergen".
 In the first premiership match of the season, Brann lost 1-3 against newly promoted Sandefjord, followed by two ties, a loss and another tie.
 Brann didn't win a game until the sixth round where they beat Bodø/Glimt 2-0 away.